donskytech/nodejs-projects/README.md

 # nodejs-projects
 This folder will contain projects that we are going to use as a backend of our Internet of Things (IOT) Applications.
-We will used Node.js in developing these projects.
+We will use Node.js in developing these projects.